-If statistical data on the fuel consumption and distance traveled by type of vehicle is available, the CO_2 emission intensity should be determined from these data.
-The CO_2 emission intensity of automobiles varies according to type of vehicles and the traffic speed.
+If statistical data on the fuel consumption and distance traveled by type of vehicle is available, the CO2 emission intensity should be determined from these data.
+The CO2 emission intensity should be settled separately by the type of vehicle, and the type of fuel used by the vehicle.